-Businesses generating eight (8) cubic-yards or more of organic waste weekly had to arrange for organics waste recycling services.
+Businesses generating eight (8) cubic-yards or more of organics waste weekly had to arrange for organics waste recycling services.

 January 1, 2017:

-Businesses generating four (4) cubic-yards or more of organic waste weekly must arrange for organics waste recycling services.
+Businesses generating four (4) cubic-yards or more of organics waste weekly must arrange for organics waste recycling services.

 August 1, 2017: